canonical/rockcraft/docs/tutorial/go.rst

     2024-10-04T08:51:35.826Z [go] 2024/10/04 08:51:35 starting hello world application
     2024-10-04T08:51:39.974Z [go] 2024/10/04 08:51:39 new hello world request

-You can also choose to follow the logs by using the ``-f`` option with the ``pebble logs`` command above.
+We can also choose to follow the logs by using the ``-f`` option with the ``pebble logs`` command above.
 To stop following the logs, press :kbd:`Ctrl` + :kbd:`C`.